SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#1344]) Added `VU Meter` rendering in the sidebar in Song / Arranger / Performance Views.
     - To display the VU meter:
-        - turn `Affect Entire` on
+        - turn `AFFECT ENTIRE` on
-        - select the `Volume mod button`
+        - select the `LEVEL/PAN` mod button
-        - press the `Volume mod button` again to toggle the VU Meter on / off.
+        - press the `LEVEL/PAN` mod button again to toggle the VU Meter on / off.
-          - note: the `Volume mod button` will blink when the VU meter is on and displayed
+          - note: the `LEVEL/PAN` mod button will blink when the VU meter is on and displayed
     - The VU meter will stop rendering if you switch mod button selections, turn affect entire off, select a clip, or exit Song/Arranger views.
     - The VU meter will render the decibels below clipping on the grid with the colours green, yellow and red.